 Depending on the waves and weather we’ll choose the best snorkeling site for the day, preferably from a quiet beach.
-Our favorite sites are the wreck of M/V El Maud which sank during hurricane Lenny in 1999, and calm and clear Little Bay.
+Since hurricane Irma has hit our island severely the sites we like to visit are Mullet Bay or Little Bay.
 We’ll take our snorkel equipment and go for a nice and refreshing snorkel off the beach.

 As the tour continues around the island, your guide will tell you about St Martin’s history, nature and culture.[Order of the stops as described above might vary, depending on the snorkel site we choose.]

 When we’ve dried up a bit, there’s sadly only one thing left to do: we’ll drop you off safely at your starting point: your hotel, the cruise ship terminal or Dock Maarten.

 For an overview of which wildlife we’ll likely see on our tours, check out the What to Spot section.
 Go to our Facebook page to see current photos of our tours, and read what people say about our tours on Tripadvisor.